Online Master of Science in Electrical Engineering

 To learn more about GW’s online Master of Science in engineering programs and download a free brochure, fill out the fields below.
 If you have any additional questions, please call (877) 221-9868 to speak to an admissions counselor.

-Three High-Demand Focus Areas
+Two High-Demand Focus Areas

 Gain in-depth expertise in communications and networks, electrical power, or signal and image processing engineering.